-This project is designed to show you an example of a popular trend: embroidery in-the-hoop.
-The technique is just as the name implies, the vast majority of the project, both sewing and embroidery, is done within the hoop.
+This project is designed to show you an example of the popular embroidery in-the-hoop technique.
+The embroidery option is just as the name implies, the vast majority of the project, both sewing and embroidery, is done within the hoop.
 In this case it means that although the machine we used, the Janome Memory Craft 500E is an embroidery-only model, it can complete the entire project.
 We’ve given detailed steps below for completing these beautiful coasters on the MC500E, but even if you don’t have this model or its sister machine, the MC550E. you’ll find the in-the-hoop process intriguing.
 We used one of the MC500E built-in designs, using its flexible on-screen editing features to create the border.

 Our thanks to Sew4Home seamstress team member, Michele Mishler for the design and construction of the coasters as well as her thorough step-by-step embroidery instructions.
 You’ll also find a file to create the custom “frame outline” that completes the stitching.
 Follow the link to download the design file in any of six major embroidery formats: ART, EXP, JEF, PES, VIP, and VP3.